NUCLEAR WARS

 Recycling is redemptive for anyone who thinks deeply about how the practice makes possible a cleaner universe free of variants.
 Folks won’t miss themselves because they will be recycled again and again and again until they are set right.

 Even those who choose life are going to die.
-Everyone dies, don’t they?
+One per thousand die each year by accident.
+Eventually, everyone dies, don’t they?
 It isn’t going to change anything, is it?
 Nothing changes except our chances.

-Don’t we know that conscious-life lives forever?
+Don’t we know that conscious life lives forever?
 It has to.
 It has no alternative.
-It has no choice.
-No one worries because everyone understands that the recycled get things right eventually—if only by chance.
-They will move into the future step by step through the lives of the people they become but will not remember.
+No choice.
+None worry because everyone understands the recycled get things right eventually—if only by chance.
+They move into the future step by step through lives of people they become but will not remember.

 It will be a perfect world, the one BOTSA GARCY 6 creates.